Microcosm (video game): Development

 The game used the latest Silicon Graphics computers at the time to render the graphics as realistically as possible.
 In 1991, the game was first seen in a demo for the Amiga CDTV.
 A port for the CD-i was planned and then canceled, but a prototype exists.
 The lead platform was the FM Towns, and development was funded in part by Fujitsu with the aim of making it a launch title for the console-styled version of the platform, the FM Towns Marty.
 The game engine was later purchased by Fujitsu for £250,000.

-The DOS and FM Towns versions feature an exclusive soundtrack by Rick Wakeman, which was replaced in other versions with a soundtrack by Tim Wright for licensing reasons.
+The DOS and FM Towns versions feature a soundtrack by Rick Wakeman, which plays only in the credits because the compression techniques needed to simultaneously play CD-quality audio and stream graphics from CD had yet to be invented.
+For the later versions, in-house Psygnosis composer Tim Wright recorded a soundtrack which could play during gameplay.
 A promotional version of the game was later developed for Pfizer.